tatealive/claimclam/README.md

 ## Project Overview

-A modern, responsive **Receipt Management System** built with React 18 and TypeScript.
+A modern, responsive **Receipt Management System** named **ClaimClam**, built with React 18 and TypeScript.
 This application enables employees to submit expense receipts with comprehensive validation and provides reviewers with an advanced dashboard for managing and approving submissions.
 The system uses mock data only, making it perfect for demonstration and testing purposes without requiring backend infrastructure.

 ## ① Live Demo